 The 2009 team finished with a 42-20 record and a 21-8 mark in the Sun Belt Conference, earning a conference championship along the way, the first in Finwood's WKU tenure.
 That squad won three games in the NCAA tournament, which equaled the total NCAA games won by the Hilltoppers in the 100 years.
 WKU beat Missouri twice and host Mississippi, before losing to the Rebels in the Regional finals.
 The Hilltoppers were an impressive 27-3 at home, setting a new WKU record for home winning percentage in a season.

 The 2008 squad went 33-27 and captured the Sun Belt Conference Tournament championship and it marked the schools first winning season since 2004.
-The nine-game turnaround from 2008 to 2009 is tied for the fifth-best improvement from one year to the next in the 90-year history of Hilltopper baseball.
+The nine-game turnaround from 2008 to 2009 is tied for the fifth-best improvement from one year to the next in the 100-year history of Hilltopper baseball.
+The 2008 squad also had a .976 fielding percentage which tied them for first in the Sun Belt.

-Academics have also been a priority for Finwood's student-athletes at WKU.
+Academics were also a priority for Finwood's student-athletes at WKU.
 In 2009-10, 71 percent of his players recorded a GPA of at-least 3.0 and four earned a perfect 4.0.
 In 2011, the Hilltoppers catcher, Matt Rice had a perfect 4.0 GPA in mechanical engineering and was named the Capital One (CoSIDA) Academic All-American of the Year, and was also a First Team All-Sun Belt catcher.
-The Hilltoppers team had the highest GPA of any WKU men's squad at 3.12 this year.
+The Hilltoppers team had the highest GPA of any WKU men's squad at 3.12 in 2011.

-Prior to his stint at Western Kentucky, Finwood served as an assistant coach for five seasons and helped lead the Tigers to three NCAA Regionals in his first four seasons.
+Prior to his stint at Western Kentucky, Finwood served as an assistant coach at Auburn for five seasons and helped lead the Tigers to four NCAA Regionals.
 During his time at Auburn, Finwood was responsible for all aspects of the Tiger defense, while also coordinating the program's recruiting efforts.
 In his five seasons, Auburn posted five winning campaigns and combined for 181 victories.
-The Tigers made the NCAA Tournament field in each of his first three seasons, earning a top-seed and hosting a regional in 2003 after a 42-21 season and second-place finish with the West Division of the Southeastern Conference.
+The 2003 team, earned a top-seed in the NCAA tournament and hosted a regional after a 42-21 season and second-place finish with the West Division of the Southeastern Conference.
 Auburn again advanced to the regionals in 2005, falling in the finals to host Florida State.

 In his five seasons at Auburn, he oversaw a defense that posted the two best fielding percentages in school history, finishing at .970 in 2002 and .968 in 2003.
 The 2002 fielding percentage also ranked second in the SEC and 12th nationally.